 If you live in Texas and, like us, wait with bated breath for those first few wildflowers to start popping up in the open fields, then this might be the best single piece of news you read today.
-The Texas Bluebonnet and Wildflower Report for the 2019 Spring Wildflower Season Outlook was recently released by Wildflower Haven and there is good news all around.
-The report found that wildflowers and the famous bluebonnets of the Texas Hill Country could bloom earlier than usual this year because we saw above-average rainfall across the state this fall and winter.
+The Texas Bluebonnet and Wildflower Report for the 2019 Spring Wildflower Season Outlook, released by Wildflower Haven, had good news all around.
+The report found that wildflowers and the famous bluebonnets of the Texas Hill Country could bloom earlier than usual this year because we saw above-average rainfall across the state in 2018's fall and winter.

 October saw above-average rainfall especially, which according to the Texas Bluebonnet and Wildflower Report, is an excellent indicator of the bluebonnets' blooming season.
 The Texas Wildflower Report features a 10-second elevator pitch review, and it's very telling especially for the Texas Hill Country and Central Texas: